vttale/serve-stale/README.md

    The most obvious security issue is the increased likelihood of DNSSEC validation failures when using stale data because signatures could be returned outside their validity period.
-This would only be an issue if the authoritative servers are unreachable, the only time the techniques in this document are used, and thus does not introduce a new failure in place of what would have otherwise been success.
+Stale negative records can increase the time window where newly published TLSA or DS RRs may not be used due to cached NSEC or NSEC3 records.
+These scenarios would only be an issue if the authoritative servers are unreachable, the only time the techniques in this document are used, and thus does not introduce a new failure in place of what would have otherwise been success.

    Additionally, bad actors have been known to use DNS caches to keep records alive even after their authorities have gone away.
-This potentially makes that easier, although without introducing a new risk.
+The serve stale feature potentially makes the attack easier, although without introducing a new risk.
+In addition, attackers could combine this with a DDoS attack on authoritative servers with the explicit intent of having stale information cached for longer.
+But if attackers have this capacity, they probably could do much worse than prolonging the life of old data.

    In [CloudStrife], it was demonstrated how stale DNS data, namely hostnames pointing to addresses that are no longer in use by the